rockettheme/docs/Docs/joomla/basic/adding_images.md

 The Joomla media management tool gives you the ability to access files in your media directories, as well as upload new ones.
 You can access this popup by hitting the **Image** button under the text editor of your new article page.

 The top portion of this tool gives you basic navigation and selection controls (points 1 and 2).
 You can use this to quickly select your image or media file of choice.
-Once you've done this, hit **Insert** to add the selected image to your article.
+Once you have done this, hit **Insert** to add the selected image to your article.

 If you wish to use an image hosted separately from your site, or define the image's settings beyond the defaults, you can do so using the bottom portion(s) of the utility (pictured below).